google/googletest/docs/advanced.md

 The `statement` argument of `ASSERT_EXIT()` can be any valid C++ statement.
 If it leaves the current function via a `return` statement or by throwing an exception, the death test is considered to have failed.
-Some googletest macros may return from the current function (e.g. `ASSERT_TRUE()`), so be sure to avoid them in `statement`.
+Some GoogleTest macros may return from the current function (e.g. `ASSERT_TRUE()`), so be sure to avoid them in `statement`.